symbolicdata/symbolicdata.github.io/PolynomialSystems.Ontology.markdown

 A flat ideal RDF description has a predicate *sd:relatedPolynomialSystem* that refers to the underlying polynomial system.

+A flat ideal does not have *sd:hasParameters* predicate.

 All **other ideals** are derived from already known ideals as pull back or push forward images of the generating polynomials of the known ideal along canonical ring homomorphisms by a restricted number of operations:

 -   interpreting part of the variables as parameters,